Investing in our future

 Photo courtesy of Identity Clark County.

 Business leaders across Clark County appreciate our quality educational system.
-It is the foundation of vibrant, healthy communities where people want to live and employers want to operate.
+It is the foundation of vibrant communities where people want to live and employers want to operate.

 Each honoree is deserving of our appreciation because their efforts foster a supportive culture and inspire others, even though none seek recognition for what they do.